zyxd/svelte-store-router/README.md

 ## Options

+#### href
+Starting route as string.
+By default, empty on the server side and equal to `window.location` in the browser.
+Useful for SSR.

 #### delay
 Sets delay in milliseconds before `history.pushstate` was called.
 This prevents a large number of items from appearing in History state.
 For example, it could be useful when the parameter of `query` or `fragment` is binded with the `search` input field. `0` by default.